 - If your patient is taking dexamethasone for brain tumour or other kind of cancer, they may find helpful information about dexamethasone from the BC Cancer Agency.

 - The Chronic Pain Association of Canada website also has resources to help manage pain.
-They recommend keeping a pain diary to track pain levels and intensity.
+They recommend keeping a pain diary (PDF) to track pain levels and intensity.
 This information may benefit patients who want to request changes at work based on the pattern of their pain through the day.

 Overall, the main task is keeping pain under control.
 This means taking pain medication regularly, as prescribed and as needed.
 If pain is not managed or if the patient experiences new pains, these situations should be addressed by their healthcare team.